bpurinton/bpurinton.github.io/_posts/2025-07-20-building-cv-builder-with-claude.md

 Building this CV builder was a fun exercise in creative problem-solving.
 It's not every day you get to combine academic credentials, web development skills, and AI assistance to solve a personal productivity problem.
 But that's exactly the kind of interdisciplinary thinking I love about my current role bridging research and education technology.

-Now if you'll excuse me, I need to go update my CV... which is now as easy as clicking [Edit CV Builder](/cv-builder){: target="_blank"} and typing! 🚀
+Now if you'll excuse me, I need to go update my CV... which is now as easy as clicking [CV Builder](/cv-builder){: target="_blank"} and typing! 🚀